 The ceiling was painted a bright white to allow light to bounce around.
 The walls were painted a light blue and the flooring was laid.

-Once the paint was dry the new cabinets and lighting was hung.
+Once the paint was dry the new cabinets and lighting were hung.

 Tina extended the cabinetry into the dining area.

-Finally, the cabinetry was painted, the countertop was installed, and tile back splash was started.
+Finally, the cabinetry was painted, the countertop was installed, and the tile backsplash was started.
 This is a gorgeous mobile home makeover!
 See more about Tina’s great mobile home makeover here.